 The ability to creatively solve problems as they occur is one of the most sought-after skills in contemporary workplaces.

-According to a recent report, problem solving and creativity are at the top of employer lists when asked what they are looking for in new employees.
+According to a recent report, creativity, followed by persuasion, collaboration, adaptability and emotional intelligence, are the top five soft skills employers are looking for in new employees.

-These are also critical life skills in our complex 21st-century lives because they enable us to adapt to situations others may regard as barriers.
+These are also critical life skills for our complex 21st-century lives because they enable us to adapt to situations others may regard as barriers.

 One approach to creative problem solving that’s become very popular in a lot of different industries is known as design thinking.

 This is a process that’s been documented through studying the way designers, eg graphic designers, product designers, engineers and architects, think about their work.

 Designers want their products to make people’s lives better, so they need to identify problems in order to know what to do.
 For a designer, a problem isn’t a barrier – it’s the start of a solution.

 One of the key lessons from designers is that sometimes we discover the problem we think we’re setting out to solve isn’t the real problem after all.

 For example, David Kelly, one of the leading lights in design thinking and founder of Stanford’s famous d.school, relates the story of a group of his students who went to Africa to help with developing solutions to make villages more fire resistant.

 Once they had talked to the villagers and spent time understanding their lives and perspectives, they realised that what the villagers were most afraid of was losing their documents through fire.